Join the ECEE Student Mentor Program

 Sound interesting?
 We encourage you to apply and join your peers in this exciting opportunity!

-The ECEE Student Mentor Application is available through the link below or by contacting the Student Mentor Program Coordinator, Pamela Van Husen, who can be reached at firstname.lastname@example.org.
+Contact the Student Mentor Program Coordinator, Gia McLaughlin, who can be reached at firstname.lastname@example.org.
 To be eligible, you must have attended at least one semester at ASU and must be in good academic standing.

 Volunteer now and enrich your ASU experience!